labbces/TEdistill/README.md

 # panTE

 This is our script to generate a panTE library based on genome-specific EarlGrey TE libraries.
-It is an adaptarion of [panEDTA.sh](https://github.com/oushujun/EDTA/blob/master/panEDTA.sh), from [EDTA](https://github.com/oushujun/EDTA/), and their perl scripts
+It is an adaptation of [panEDTA.sh](https://github.com/oushujun/EDTA/blob/master/panEDTA.sh), from [EDTA](https://github.com/oushujun/EDTA/), and their perl scripts

 # Installing